meganrice/BSAN-6070-Computer-Assignments/CA06/README.md

-## This README file is for CA05: Logistic Regression
+## This README file is for CA06: kNN based Recommender Engine

 ### Data Source and Contents: